RuedigerVoigt/compatibility/README.md

 [![Coverage](https://img.shields.io/badge/coverage-99%25-brightgreen)](https://www.ruediger-voigt.eu/coverage/compatibility/index.html)
 [![Downloads](https://pepy.tech/badge/compatibility/month)](https://pepy.tech/project/compatibility)

 Compatibility is a simple tool designed to be used by package authors.
-It does four things:
+It does five things:
 * Check whether the running Python interpreter version is supported, i.e. equal or higher than the minimum version and not in a list of incompatible versions.
 Raises a `RuntimeError` exception if the interpreter version is marked as incompatible.
 * Log a warning if the running interpreter version is higher than the highest version used in tests.
 * Log an info message with package name, version, and release date.
 * Log an info message asking the user to check for updates if a defined number of days has passed since release.
 (For privacy reason it is not checked whether a new version is actually available.)
+* Check whether the operating system group (i.e. Linux, MacOS, or Windows) is fully supported, partially supported or marked as incompatible.
+Partial supports logs an info message, while incompatibility yields an exception.

 The prepared messages are available in English and German.